nconrad/ModelSEED-REST/README.md

 ## Local testing

-In addition to starting the dev server instance as mentioned above in ```## Start Dev Serve```, in order for the nodemailer's transporter.sendMail() to succeed, a local Postfix mail system needs to be started by running:
+In addition to starting the dev server instance as mentioned above in ```## Start Dev Server```, in order for the nodemailer's transporter.sendMail() to succeed, a local Postfix mail system needs to be started by running:

 ```
 sudo postfix start

+###If Postfix is already running, you will get 'postfix/postfix-script: fatal: the Postfix mail system is already running' error.
 ```

 Then you can test if the Postfix mail system is running with these commands: